-For both risk management purposes (positions subject to VaR limits) and regulatory capital calculations (for covered positions) we use a single VaR model.
+For both risk management purposes (positions subject to VaR limits) and regulatory capital calculations (for covered positions), we use a single VaR model, which captures risks including those related to interest rates, equity prices, currency rates and commodity prices.
 However, VaR used for regulatory capital requirements (Regulatory VaR) differs from risk management VaR due to different time horizons and confidence levels (10-day and 99% for Regulatory VaR vs. one-day and 95% for risk management VaR), as well as differences in the scope of positions on which VaR is calculated.
-In addition, the daily net revenues used to determine risk management VaR exceptions (i.e., comparing the daily net revenues to the VaR measure calculated as of the end of the prior business day) include intraday activity, whereas the Federal Reserve Board's regulatory capital rules require that intraday activity be excluded from daily net revenues when calculating Regulatory VaR exceptions.
+In addition, the daily net revenues used to determine risk management VaR exceptions (i.e., comparing the daily net revenues to the VaR measure calculated as of the end of the prior business day) include intraday activity, whereas the FRB's regulatory capital rules require that intraday activity be excluded from daily net revenues when calculating Regulatory VaR exceptions.
 Intraday activity includes bid/offer net revenues, which are more likely than not to be positive by their nature.
 As a result, there may be differences in the number of VaR exceptions and the amount of daily net revenues calculated for Regulatory VaR compared to the amounts calculated for risk management VaR.